UMM-CSci-Systems/Segmented-file-system-client/README.md

 bats test/client_tests.bats
 ```

-It basically does the "hand test" described above, and `diff`s the files you
+It basically does the "hand test" described above against your local server,
-downloaded against the three expected files.
+and `diff`s the files you downloaded against the three expected files.

 If these pass, then your code is probably in good shape from a correctness
 standpoint, but you should still make sure you have reasonable JUnit tests